-- When we think about VUCA (volatile, uncertain, complex, ambiguous), complexity leadership, other leadership areas, we understand that confusion is what we look for to develop multiple ideas and modes to experiment with what might work and how we respond to what is working.
+- When we think about VUCA (volatile, uncertain, complex, ambiguous), complexity leadership, and other leadership areas, we understand that confusion is what we look for to develop multiple ideas and modes to experiment with what might work and how we respond to what is working.

 We figure out how to work together.

-- Together, we identify and experiment with ways to work, move past, and make progress on this wicked problem or challenge.
+- Together, we identify and experiment with ways to work, move past, and progress on this wicked problem or challenge.